lorenzifrancesco/stem-culturomics/README.md

 # stem-culturomics
-Bibliometric and scientometric advanced tool for meta-information retrieval and visualization, for not reinventing the wheel in STEM field research.

-### TODO
+Simple bibliometric tool for automating information retrieval and visualization about papers and authors.

+### Near term goals: go beyond h-index
-- connect to Google Scholar API
+- Make the Semantic Scholar API work in the correct way

--- learn how to send queries and collect data
-- connect to Google Ngram viewer
-- build PCA for lexicographic search
+### Long term goals
+- Collect all the citations by authors, and analyze their statistics.